JacobRubino/DadJokes/README.md

-# TheStrings-Website
+# Dad Joke Translator
-A collaboration from group 5
-Favorite thing about javascript would be automation.

 ## Description

-This is a Dad Joke Translator.
-Everyone loves a good dad joke, and learning a language is hard enough.
-We've created this application to make learning languages a little easier.
-Everyday you can learn a new joke in a new language, and be the funniest one in the room in many languages!
-It's up to you to remember the punchline.
+This is a Dad Joke Translator application.
+Who doesn't love a good dad joke?
+While learning a language is hard enough, we've created this application to make learning languages a little more fun.
+Everyday you can learn a new joke in a language of your choosing, and have a knee-slappin' laugh in a variety of languages!
+Now it's up to you to remember the punchline.

 ## Usage